 The following reference information is offered to assist proponents in establishing contact with appropriate review agencies when certain situations are identified which result in various types of environmental impacts.
-For multi-jurisdictional Environmental Assessments (projects that require Federal EAs concurrently with a Provincial Class EA), the Canadian Environmental Assessment Agency acts as the Federal Environmental Assessment Coordinator to coordinate the participation of federal authorities among themselves and with other jurisdictions and government, using specific duties and powers outlined in the CEAA.
+For multi-jurisdictional Environmental Assessments (projects that require Federal Assessments concurrently with a Provincial Class EA), the Impact Assessment Agency of Canada (IAA) acts as the Federal Assessment Coordinator to coordinate the participation of federal authorities among themselves and with other jurisdictions and government, using specific duties and powers outlined in the IAA.
 The examples which follow are not expected to be comprehensive and the proponent is responsible to determine the appropriate agency to contact when different situations arise and different environmental impacts are identified.